monzurshadhin/blue-ocean-swimming-school/README.md

 ## About my project

-- see list of services.
+- can see list of services.
-- also know the details about the school.
+- also can see the details about the school and services.
 - also can contact with school authority.
-- puchase services.
+- purchase services.